 Members of the community, schools, fire departments, hospitals, and other jurisdictions within the community are invited to participate in this process by attending meetings and providing information for the plan.

-This hazard mitigation plan update is funded by a FEMA planning grant.
-The cost is shared 75% through federal funding and 25% through a local match.
-For this plan update, the Upper Big Blue NRD, Hamilton County, Seward County, and York County are providing the 25% local match.
+This hazard mitigation plan update was funded by a FEMA planning grant.
+The cost was shared 75% through federal funding and 25% through a local match.
+For this plan update, the Upper Big Blue NRD, Hamilton County, Seward County, and York County provided the 25% local match.